-- o make it easier for businesses and individuals to deal with government. - enable government to offer services and information through new media such as the Internet or interactive TV. - improve communications between different parts of government so that people do not have to be asked repeatedly for the same information by different service providers. - give staff at call centres and other offices better access to information so that they can deal with members of the public more efficiently and more helpfully. - make it much easier for different parts of government to work in partnership: central government with local authorities or the voluntary sector; or government with third-party delivery channels such as the Post Office or private sector companies. - help government to become a learning organisation by improving our access to information
+- make it easier for businesses and individuals to deal with government; - enable government to offer services and information through new media such as the Internet or interactive TV; - improve communications between different parts of government so that people do not have to be asked repeatedly for the same information by different service providers; - give staff at call centres and other offices better access to information so that they can deal with members of the public more efficiently and more helpfully; - make it much easier for different parts of government to work in partnership: central government with local authorities or the voluntary sector; or government with third-party delivery channels such as the Post Office or private sector companies; and - help government to become a learning organisation by improving our access to information.

-The White Paper on Electronic Government (1998), illustrated how information technology can aid the decision making process within the planning function of local government.
-Essentially it details the development of a PSS aimed at the expert user (Figure 2.3).
-The majority of communication throughout the process is paper based, although some authorities use specific software to aid the planning process such as GIS or automatic document generators.
-Despite the use of GIS and other planning support packages, the main aspects of consultation and communication are predominantly paper based and are far from the goal of usage 25% of electronic communication by 2002.
+The White Paper illustrates how information technology can aid the decision making process within the planning function of local government.
+Essentially it details the development of a PSS aimed at the expert-user (see Figure 2.3).
+The majority of communication throughout the process is paper-based, although some authorities use specific software to aid the planning process such as GIS or automatic document generators.
+Despite the use of GIS and other planning support packages, the main aspects of consultation and communication are still predominantly paper-based and have fallen far short of the goal of 25% usage of electronic communication by 2002.

 The White Paper illustrates how the whole process may be integrated into a single information technology system.
 It states that the system would integrate the planning process into other administrative systems within the local authority.
 Such a system would automatically generate standard notices and provide templates or standard forms for reports which could automatically include information already provided, prompting the user only for that still required.
 Documents (forms, architectural drawings, etc.) would be scanned into the system and accepted electronically.
 Mobile information technology could also help on site visits.
-Technology may also help to improve the quality or decision-making through:
+Technology may also help to improve the quality of decision-making through:

-- Automated audit trails allowing progress of cases to be followed and checked - On-line access to a wide range of data sets (e.g. traffic flow analysis, regulations, strategic plans, census data, land use) - Geographic Information Systems, allowing data to be superimposed on a map.
+- automated audit trails allowing progress of cases to be followed and checked; - Online access to a wide range of data sets (e.g. traffic flow analysis, regulations, strategic plans, census data, land use); and - Geographic Information Systems, allowing data to be superimposed on a map.

-While the integration of the planning process into a single information technology system is a step forward, it can only be seen as a step to catch up with the technology already used in the private sector.
+While the integration of the planning process into a single information technology system is a step forward, it can only be seen as a step to catch up with technology already used in the private sector.

 Building on the 1998 White Paper on Electronic Government, the underlying strategy is laid out in the publication E-Government, A Strategic Framework for Public Services in the Information Age, published in 2000.
-It details the government's plans to facilitate 'e-citizenship', with the aims of:
+It details the government's plans to facilitate 'e-citizenship' with the aim of:

-- o Building services around a citizen's choices; - o Making government and its services more accessible; - Ensuring that new technology does not create a digital divide between those with ready access to electronic media and those without; and - o Using information more effectively.
+- building services around a citizen's choices; - making government and its services more accessible;

+- ensuring that new technology does not create a digital divide between those with ready access to electronic media and those without; and - using information more effectively.